Ikuku-Success/meeting_scheduler/README.md

 ## 🗓️ Meeting Scheduler Bot

-A conversational AI-powered meeting scheduler that allows users to schedule meetings based on natural language input.
+An AI-powered meeting scheduler that allows users to schedule meetings based on natural language input.

 ## ✨ Features